 International Inclusive Leadership Program

 Our program in International Inclusive Leadership responds to the critical and growing need for school personnel at international schools to have solid skills in serving students with learning and behavior differences.
 Our 5-course program prepares leaders, general educators, special educators, counselors, and other school personnel to lead inclusive education efforts at their schools.
 Our content prepares participants to lead teams in the design and delivery of effective accommodations, modifications, and interventions within general education settings.
-Participants can choose from three participation options: Complete all five courses as experience only, complete the courses and a set of job-embedded activities for a digital badge in International Inclusive Leadership from the ASCD Student Growth Center, or complete all requirements for university level credit.
+Participants can choose from three participation options: Complete all five courses as experience only, complete the courses and a set of job-embedded activities for a digital badge in International Inclusive Leadership, or complete all requirements for university level credit.

 International School of Kuala Lumpur GET UPDATES FOR THE FALL 2018 COHORT